 Movie opens up with a celebration in the Great Hall of Heorot, built by Hrothgar (Anthony Hopkins), king of the Danes.
 The Danes are celebrating the completion of the Hall, and theyre really boozing it up and partying quite loudly.
-Booziest of all is Hrothgar himself three sheets to the wind, half-naked, slurring his words and barely able to keep his balance.
-Hes somewhat repulsive and a bit of an embarrassment to his young wife, Queen Wealthow (Robin Wright Penn).
+Booziest of all is Hrothgar himself quite inebriated, half-naked, slurring his words and barely able to keep his balance.
+He's somewhat repulsive and a bit of an embarrassment to his young wife, Queen Wealthow (Robin Wright Penn).

 The revelers begin to chant, pounding the ground in time with the chanting.
 The camera pulls away from the Hall, to the snowy hills surrounding the kingdom, where the chanting and thumping have died out and all is silent.
 Finally, we pull into a cave miles away, where the chanting and thumping are suddenly heard at an almost unbearably loud level.
 We hear something in the cave screaming in pain, as if the noise is too much for it to bear.

 Back to Heorot, where after-hours are still rocking full-blast.
 The large wooden entrance doors are blasted off their hinges, the halls torches blow out, and the hearth in the middle of the hall erupts in eerie blue flames.
 People start wigging, as we hear same the something from the cave screaming right outside Heorot's doorway.
 As the Danes gird their loins and take up arms, the creature enters.